hoanhan101/gray/_posts/2019-07-17-millionaire-fastlane.md

     - Instead of taking a job, hire for job.
   - Examples:
     - Create a gadget and sell millions of them.
-    - Build an mobile app and sell millions of them.
+    - Build a mobile app and sell millions of them.
     - Build a blog and sell it for millions.
     - Build a website that profits.
 - Compound interest is most effective with a large sum of money.